Skip to content

 composition titles

 Follow The Chicago Manual of Style on this point.
 Use italics for book titles, journal titles, magazine titles, movie titles, play titles, newspaper names, and TV shows—not quotation marks.
-Use quotation marks for chapter titles, song titles, and poem titles.
+Use quotation marks for article titles, chapter titles, song titles, and poem titles.
 Note: Capitalize The in a newspaper’s or organization’s name if that’s the way the publication prefers to be known: She is a reporter at The New York Times.
 But use lowercase the before all newspaper names that appear in a list of papers, when some use the as part of the name but others do not.
-He is a reporter at the New York Post, the Boston Globe, the Financial Times, and the Wall Street Journal.
+He has worked as a reporter at the New York Post, the Boston Globe, the Financial Times, and the Wall Street Journal.

 Convocation